robjwood/example-read-from-sheets/src/site/index.md

 ## Content from an external data source

-The lists below showing the top scored in the Premier League and Cahmpionship 2018/2019.
+The lists below showing the top scorers in the Premier League and Championship for 2018/2019.
 They're sourced from [a Google Sheet](https://docs.google.com/spreadsheets/d/1KriXplIJ4If3peS_XlEJD2shm6WdPlZOXftJWtcUjYo/edit#gid=0) as [JSON](https://spreadsheets.google.com/feeds/list/1KriXplIJ4If3peS_XlEJD2shm6WdPlZOXftJWtcUjYo/od6/public/values?alt=json) at site build time.

 ### Premier League Top 5 Scorers